-7.3Filtering and Monitoring
+7.3 Filtering and Monitoring

-- The governors/proprietors will ensure that the school has age and ability appropriate filtering and monitoring in place whilst using school devices and systems to limit children's exposure to online risks. - The school's internet access strategy will be dependent on the need and requirements of our community and will therefore be designed to suit the age and curriculum requirements of our students, with advice from technical, educational and safeguarding staff. - All monitoring of school owned/provided systems will take place to safeguard members of the community. - All users will be informed that use of school systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation. - The school uses educational filtered secure broadband connectivity through the KPSN which is appropriate to the age and requirement of our students. - The school uses Light Speed filtering system which blocks sites that fall into categories such as pornography, racial hatred, extremism, gaming, sites of an illegal nature, etc. - The school will work with KCC and the Schools Broadband team or broadband/filtering provider to ensure that filtering policy is continually reviewed. - The school will have a clear procedure for reporting breaches of filtering which all members of the school community (all staff and all students) will be made aware of. - If staff or students discover unsuitable sites, the URL will be reported to the network manager, and the School Designated Safeguarding Lead and will then be recorded and escalated as appropriate. - The School filtering system will block all sites on the Internet Watch Foundation (IWF) list. - Changes to the school filtering policy will be risk assessed by staff with educational and technical experience prior to any changes and where appropriate with consent from the Leadership Team. - All changes to the school filtering policy will be logged and recorded. - The Leadership Team will ensure that regular checks are made to ensure that the filtering methods selected are effective and appropriate. - Any material that the school believes is illegal will be reported to appropriate agencies such as IWF, Kent Police or CEOP immediately.
+- The governors/proprietors will ensure that the school has age and ability appropriate filtering and monitoring in place whilst using school devices and systems to limit children's exposure to online risks. - The governors and leaders are aware of the need to prevent 'over blocking' as that may unreasonably restrict what children can be taught, with regards to online activities and safeguarding. - The school's internet access strategy will be dependent on the need and requirements of our community and will therefore be designed to suit the age and curriculum requirements of our students, with advice from technical, educational and safeguarding staff. - All monitoring of school owned/provided systems will take place to safeguard members of the community. - The school will appropriately monitor internet use on all school owned or provided internet enabled devices.
+This is achieved by: - physical monitoring (supervision), - monitoring internet and web access (reviewing logfile information EIS "Lightspeed") - The school has a clear procedure for responding to concerns identified via monitoring approaches.
+Daily whole school information report sent to IT Techinician, individual centre search information sent to DSL in each centre.
+DSL will respond in line with the child protection - All users will be informed that use of school systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation. - The school uses educational filtered secure broadband connectivity through the KPSN which is appropriate to the age and requirement of our students. - The school uses Light Speed filtering system which blocks sites that fall into categories such as pornography, racial hatred, extremism, gaming, sites of an illegal nature, etc. - The school will work with KCC and the Schools Broadband team or broadband/filtering provider to ensure that filtering policy is continually reviewed. - The school will have a clear procedure for reporting breaches of filtering which all members of the school community (all staff and all students) will be made aware of. - If staff or students discover unsuitable sites, the URL will be reported to the network manager, and the School Designated Safeguarding Lead and will then be recorded and escalated as appropriate. - The School filtering system will block all sites on the Internet Watch Foundation (IWF) list. - Changes to the school filtering policy will be risk assessed by staff with educational and technical experience prior to any changes and where appropriate with consent from the Leadership Team. - All changes to the school filtering policy will be logged and recorded. - The Leadership Team will ensure that regular checks are made to ensure that the filtering methods selected are effective and appropriate. - Any material that the school believes is illegal will be reported to appropriate agencies such as IWF, Kent Police or CEOP immediately.